SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 7. Convey one idea per tweet.
+It is tempting to deliver a lot of value but Twitter rewards short content so when writing a Tweet focus on delivering a single message.

 8. Share media congruent with you message deliver.

 9. Debunk myths around your niche.